-Outpatient Clinic / Waiting List
+Outpatient Clinic/Waiting List

-You have been referred to the Liverpool Heart & Chest Hospital by either your: General Practitioner (GP), a vascular surgeon or a medical doctor to attend the Outpatient Clinic for a consultation with a member of the Thoracic Aortic Team.
+You have been referred to the Liverpool Heart and Chest Hospital by either your: General Practitioner (GP), a Vascular Surgeon or a medical doctor to attend the Outpatient Clinic for a consultation with a member of the Thoracic Aortic Team.

-The team comprises of four Thoracic Aortic Consultants; Mr Oo, Mr Kuduvalli, Mr Field and Miss Harrington and the Aortic Advance Nurse Practitioner, Mr Roberts.
+The team comprises of five Thoracic Aortic Consultants: Mr Kuduvalli, Mr Field, Miss Harrington, Mr Nawaytou and the Aortic Advanced Nurse Practitioner, Mr Jamie Doolan.

 You will have had a CT (Computed Tomography) scan or an MRI (Magnetic Resonance Imaging) scan before attending your clinic appointment.
-If you have not had a scan prior to your appointment, it is important to let us know and so please contact the Personal Assistant to the Thoracic Aortic Team 0151 600 1254.
+If you have not had a scan prior to your appointment, it is important to let us know and so please contact one of the Personal Assistants to the thoracic aortic team on 0151 600 1660 or 0151 600 1254.

 On arrival at the Outpatient Clinic you will undergo further tests before your consultation, such as an ECG (electrocardiogram) which is a heart tracing that looks at the rhythm of your heart, a pulmonary function test (PFT) which looks at your lung capacity, blood tests and possibly an echocardiogram (echo), which is an ultrasound scan of the heart.
-Therefore, you will be required to be in the clinic for a long period of time approximately 1-3 hours.
+Therefore, you will be required to be in the clinic for a long period of time, approximately 1-3 hours.
+Please arrive early and prepare to stay for the afternoon.
+Food and drinks are available at the shop or bring your own if you prefer.

 The consultant will then review you and all the results of your tests will be available to him (except the blood tests) and he can explain the reason for your referral.
 The consultant will explain the findings from your CT and/or MRI scans to you in as much detail as you wish and discuss the condition of your aorta and the options available to you.
+Sometimes the consultant will place you on a "Watch & Wait"

-Sometimes the consultant will place you on a 'Watch & Wait' or surveillance waiting list where you will have repeat scans every 1-3 years so your aorta can be monitored.
+or surveillance waiting list where you will have repeat scans every 1-3 years so your aorta can be monitored.
 This will be explained to you by the consultant if this is the case.